 - Fresh mint and Italian parsley: Use fresh mint and fresh parsley.
 There are two types of parsley: curly and Italian parsley.
 I prefer using Italian parsley for all of my Lebanese dishes (like tabbouleh with quinoa), however, sometimes curly parsley is the only option at the supermarket.
 Italian parsley closely resembles cilantro, and how you tell the difference is by the smell.

-- Fried pita chips with za'atar (or baked): I make fresh pita chips from scratch either in the oven or fried.
+- Fried pita chips with za'atar (or baked): I make fresh pita chips from scratch (using Lebanese pita bread).
 I personally like to top my pita chips with a little za'atar and sea salt.

 - Pomegranate molasses (also known as dibz roman): It's sweet, tangy, and really makes this fattoush salad dressing amazing when mixed with lemon, sumac, and some good olive oil.